jawhnypoh/coding_challenge/README.md

 ## Instructions
 You will need to provide your own `client_ID` and `client_secret` in order for the app to generate the proper credentials for the Application Access Token that is needed to access the API endpoints.
-These variables are can be added as Strings in the `ClientAuth` class that's found in `utils/auth.dart`:
+These variables are added as Strings in the `ClientAuth` class that's found in `utils/auth.dart`:
 ```dart
 final String identifier = '<YOUR-CLIENT-ID>';
 final String secret = '<YOUR-CLIENT-SECRET>';